Spatio-Temporal Pricing for Ridesharing Platforms: The Spatial-Temporal Pricing Mechanism

-For incentive alignment, the single-deviation principle for finite horizon extensive-form games~\cite{osborne1994course} means that we only need show that a single deviation from the mechanism's dispatching is not useful.
-For any driver in the platform, available at location $a$ and time $t$, her total utility from time $t$ onward, if all drivers follow the dispatches, is equal the welfare gain (at the time when the plan is computed) from adding a driver at location $a$ and time $t$.
+For incentive alignment, the single-deviation principle~\citep{osborne1994course} implies that we only need show that a single deviation from the dispatching is not useful.
+For any driver available at some location $a$ and time $t$, her total utility from time $t$ onward, if all drivers follow the dispatches, is equal the welfare gain (at the time when the plan is computed) from adding an extra driver at location $a$ and time $t$.
 We establish that this welfare gain is weakly higher than the welfare gain for the economy (at time $t+1$) from replicating this driver at any location and time that the driver can deviate and relocate to.

-For this, we use the $M^\natural$ concavity (and more specifically, the local exchange properties) of optimal objectives of MCF problems~\cite{murota2003discrete}.
-In particular, to maximize welfare, there is stronger substitution among drivers at the same location than among drivers at different locations.
+For this, we use the $M^\natural$ concavity (and more specifically, the local exchange properties) of optimal objectives of MCF problems~\citep{murota2003discrete}.
+In particular, to maximize welfare, there is stronger substitution among drivers at the same location and time, than among drivers at different locations or times.
 This shows that declining the mechanism's dispatch to stay/relocate is not useful.
 We also show that none of (i) exiting earlier than dispatched, (ii) not entering/exiting when asked to, and (iii) entering when dispatched not to, is a useful deviation.
-From incentive alignment and the CE property, we have the desired properties as stated.

 \begin{example}[Continued]